 YOU ALSO MAY BE INTERESTED IN:

-THE NEXT screen will be a list of database subject areas; there are multiple databases in each of these subjects.
+The next screen will be a list of subject areas; there are multiple databases in each of these subjects.
 Match the subject area to the class you are taking or to the topic you are working on.
+Not sure which subject area matches your class or topic?
+Ask a librarian for help or chose the Articles option from the list.

 Did you know there are seven ways to get help on your assignments and research from librarians?
 See our brief guide below for details.